 Two-factor authentication adds an extra layer of security on top of your username and password when logging into HubSpot by requiring verification of the login through a second linked device, such as an SMS message or Google Authenticator.

 How is two-factor authentication more secure?

 Because two-factor authentication requires that someone logging into an account has access to a physical object belonging to the account owner only, the risk of a potential intruder gaining access to your account is much lower.

-- Log into HubSpot and click your photo or avatar in the top right-hand corner, then click Profile & Preferences.
+- In your HubSpot account, click your account name in the top right corner, then click Profile & Preferences.

 - In the left sidebar menu, click Security.

 - In the Two-step verification section, click Set up primary method and follow the on-screen instructions.
 You’ll need access to the device you intend to use as your other login method (e.g., your mobile phone with SMS or the Google Authenticator app).